36 Hours in Medora and Theodore Roosevelt National Park

 Whether you're hiking, cycling or driving through Theodore Roosevelt National Park (TNRP), you'll enter through the entrance near the South Unit Visitors Center.
 It features the Maltese Cross Ranch Cabin built by Roosevelt.

-Vehicles and pedestrians share the park’s 36-mile scenic loop, which climbs to a series of overlooks, moves past bluffs where bison rest in the shadows and winds through wildflower-studded prairies where the park’s herd of wild horses graze.
+Vehicles and pedestrians share the park's 36-mile scenic loop, which climbs to a series of overlooks, moves past bluffs where bison rest in the shadows and winds through wildflower-studded prairies where the park's herd of wild horses graze.
+(Update: As of August 2021 the loop road was closed from mile marker 24 to 28 due to erosion.
+Check at the visitor center for the best route when you travel.)

 Even if you plan to drive to take in the sights (which takes a minimum of 90 minutes), it's essential to get out of the car to truly take in this place.
 Don't miss the chatty prairie dogs, the park's unofficial welcoming committee.
 You'll find prairie dog towns all over the route, but if you stop near Skyline Vista, you can get great photos of both the view and of these little creatures.